MarsPeper/Intel-RTC-Web-Conference/README.md

 # Intel RTC Web Conference
- AI Online Annotation Tools to detech anomlie.
-This is the prototype for the RTC Web Conference web application.
+ AI Online Annotation Tools to detect anomalie.
+This is the sample UI for the meeting scheduler.